shapeoko/Docs/content/index.md

 ##Y-Axis
 [Goto the Instructions](yaxis.html)

 The Y-axis makes up the frame of the machine along with the last component in the next step.
+You will have needed to finish tapping the last two pieces of MakerSlide before beginning this step.

 ![Y Axis Image](tPictures/so_y_axis_rail_parts_4.jpg)